elnino04/bibleRef.js/README.md

 #####Other Configuration Options

 There are a few other configuration options available while configuring bibleRef.js.
-The defaults of the options, along with their defaults are listed below.
+The descriptions of the options, along with their defaults are listed below.

 ```html
 	<script src="http://code.jquery.com/jquery-latest.min.js" type="text/javascript"></script>